gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

  In order to clean and compute the average and standard devitation for each activity and subject, the following lines describes briefly the steps performed by the script:

- 0 - Perform the same steps below and also;
+ 0 - Perform the same steps above and also;

  1 - read the files test/subject_test.txt and train/subject_train.txt to a data.frame and combine them to a data.frame;